Mole Antonelliana

 The Mole Antonelliana ([ˈmɔːle antonelˈljaːna]) is a major landmark building in Turin, Italy, named after its architect, Alessandro Antonelli.
 A mole in Italian is a building of monumental proportions.

 Construction began in 1863, soon after Italian unification, and was completed in 1889, after the architect's death.
-Originally conceived of as a synagogue, it now houses the National Museum of Cinema, and is believed to be the tallest museum in the world.
+Originally conceived of as a synagogue, it now houses the Museo Nazionale del Cinema (National Museum of Cinema), and is believed to be the tallest museum in the world.
 A representation of the building is featured on the obverse of the Italian 2 euro cent coin.
 Catalan vaults are featured in the ceiling of the ground floor under the atrium, which are relatively rare in Italy but popular in Spain, where they originated.

 History

 Construction

 The building was conceived and constructed as a synagogue.
 The Jewish community of Turin had enjoyed full civil rights since 1848, and at the time the construction of the synagogue began, Turin was the capital of the new Italian state, a position it held only from 1860 to 1864.
 The community, with a budget of 250,000 lire and the intention of having a building worthy of a capital city, hired Alessandro Antonelli.
 Antonelli had recently added a 121 m dome and spire to the seventeenth-century Basilica of San Gaudenzio in Novara and promised to build a synagogue for 280,000 lire.